uxillary/neo-qol/README.md

    - Click 'File' then 'Save'
    - Make sure the script is enabled in Tampermonkey

-## Usage
+### Usage
-1. Navigate to the related page on Neopets
+- Navigate to the related page on Neopets
-2. The script will automatically take action based on the current state.
+- The script will automatically take action based on the current state.

-## Debugging
+### Debugging
-1. Some scripts have debugging included, commented out until needed.
+- Some scripts have debugging included, commented out until needed.
-2. You may have to use @match over @include, check the URL.
+- You may have to use @match over @include, check the URL.

-## Contributing
+### Contributing
 - Fork the repo on [GitHub](https://github.com/uxillary/neo-qol/)
 - Clone the project to your machine
 - Commit changes to your branch
 - Push your changes
 - Create a new Pull Request

+> [!NOTE]
-Contributions are welcome!
+> Contributions are welcome!
 If you have ideas for improvements, new features, or if you'd like to make changes, feel free to fork the repository and submit a pull request.
 I'm always open to collaborations and happy to review any updates or suggestions. :smirk:

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.